 Leo the lion had an open, infected wound on his nose, which has healed but left a scar.
 Typically quiet, he is the first to grab a toy during playtime.

-When they arrived as cubs, the three friends played in a pool together at the sanctuary.
+The three friends play in a pool together at the sanctuary.
 (Photo: Noah's Ark Sanctuary)

 Although these predators — the 1,000-pound bear, 350-pound lion and 350-pound tiger — have the power to kill each other, they’re gentle giants who grew up together and treat each other as brothers.